ffftuanxxx/gaming/README.md

 # Games
 - `shooting.py` an easy build and easy play 2d shooting game.
-- `table_tennis.py` a reinforcement learning based to play tennis with AI
+- `table_tennis.py` an easy reinforcement learning based to play tennis with AI
-  - f
+  - please set the parameter to train first, then play with your trained AI.